 One of the most understandable mistakes is that of mixing up your genders.
 By simply saying “a” instead of “o” at the end of a word I changed from a man into a woman many times while learning the language.
-Also, the world problemo doesn’t exist except in your (and Arnold's) head.
+Also, the world problemo doesn’t exist, except in your (and Arnold's) head.

 2. Telling the world you are “excitado”

 Don’t you just hate false friends?
-These are words which sound the same in different languages but mean completely different things.
+These are words that sound the same in different languages but mean completely different things.
 You will probably think that excitado means excited but it really means aroused.
 You've been warned.

 3. Saying “yo gusto”

 So, you think you have gotten to grips with Spanish conjugation, don't you?
 When you are using first person singular you use yo and the verb ends in “o”.
 So how do you say you like something?
 Easy.
 Yo gusto.
 Err, no. This is one of the few exceptions and you need to say me gusta.